 French journalist killed by sniper fire in Syria

-ANKARA Jan 18 (Reuters) - A French journalist of Belgian origin, Yves Debay, has been killed by sniper fire while reporting in Syria, a Turkish official said on Friday.
+ANKARA (Reuters) - ANKARA Jan 18 (Reuters) - French war reporter Yves Debay was killed by sniper fire while reporting on the crisis in Syria, a Turkish official said on Friday.

-Debay had been working for Assaut, a French magazine he founded and which specialised in defence matters.
+Debay had been working for Assaut, a French magazine he founded and which specialized in defense matters.

-According to French newspaper Le Monde, Debay was born in 1954 in what was then the Belgian Congo and later took French nationality.
-A former soldier, Debay later moved into journalism where he specialised in war reporting.
+According to French media, Debay was born in 1954 in what was then the Belgian Congo and later took French nationality.
+A former soldier, he later moved into journalism where he specialized in war reporting.

-Last year, Syria was by far the most dangerous for journalists with 28 killed, according to the watchdog Committee to Protect Journalists.
-Several have also been abducted in Syria during the uprising and are still missing.
+Last year, Syria was the most dangerous country by far for journalists with 28 killed, according to the watchdog Committee to Protect Journalists.
+Several reporters are also missing in Syria after being abducted during the uprising.